An article about the Best Things to Do and See in Oaxaca City including Monte Alban, Hierve el Agua, Dia de Muertos, and

 Also, if the sun is way too heavy for you, be sure to buy a hat from some of the souvenir sellers on-site!!!
 Don’t you wanna rock a Mexican fedora?

 The 9 Best Things to Do and See in Oaxaca City #02: Visit Tlacolula, a Magical Town

-Of all the charming towns around Oaxaca City center, the one that you really shouldn’t miss is Tlacolula, a very interesting off the beaten path destination located 35KM away from Oaxaca City (if you don’t have a car, you can take a colectivo taxi from the baseball stadium for under 1 USD).
+Of all the charming towns around Oaxaca City center, the one that you really shouldn’t miss is Tlacolula, a very interesting off-the-beaten-path destination located 35KM away from Oaxaca City.

 The main attraction of Tlacolula is the archeological ruins of Yagul, a rarely visited site that, despite being smaller than Monte Alban, offers a more intimate experience thanks to its isolated nature.
 Plus, you can enter some of the ancient tombs and hike towards some epic cave paintings.